yale-sean/sim_ws/README.md

-# Social Sim Catkin Workspace
+# Social Environment Autonomous Navigation 2.0

 This is a [catkin workspace](http://wiki.ros.org/catkin/workspaces) project for SEAN: Social Environment for Autonomous Navigation